Healthy Homes Assessment Titahi Bay

 Insulation Titahi Bay

-Underfloor and ceiling insulation is required in all rental houses as of July 1st, 2019.
-All landlords and property managers are required to ensure that the insulation is up to the new standard.
-In some cases, an existing insulation on the ceiling or in the subfloor space might require to be filled with or replaced.
+The insulation of the ceiling and underfloor is a requirement to all rental houses since 1 July 2019.
+All landlords and property managers must ensure that the insulation is in line with this new quality.
+In some cases, current ceiling insulation, or the insulation of the sub floor space might require to be replaced or replaced.

 See the full details of the Healthy Homes insulation quality.